Leibniz-HBI/ukraine_twitter_data/README.md

 Data reaches back until February 1st and will be updated daily.

+The updates are automatised and should be available every afternoon for the preceding day.
+Let us know if there are any problems!

 Please cite as:

 > Münch, F. V., & Kessling, P. (2022, February 25). ukraine_data. https://doi.org/10.17605/OSF.IO/RTQXN